MileHacker Logo

 Public Transportation

 Dunedin's main public transport is the Orbus bus network, managed by the Otago Regional Council.
-This system serves the city center and extends to various surrounding suburbs, providing a means of get around not possessing a car.
+This system serves the city center and reaches to various surrounding suburbs, providing a way to get around not having a car.

 The central hub for most bus routes is the Bus Hub located on Great King Street, near the Octagon.
 Comprehensive route maps are on the official Orbus website (orc.govt.nz/orbus).